 - Close and barricade the door.
 Look for alternative ways to exit the room, i.e., break a window.

 - Cover any windows that expose your position to the hallway, i.e. close the blinds.

 - Spread out, do not huddle together.

-- Take measures to protect yourself.
-Find a hiding place behind something solid.
+- Find a hiding place behind something solid.

-- Silence cell phone ringers.
-Put your phone on vibrate mode.
+- Put your cellphone on vibrate mode.
 Turn computer screens away from windows that look out into the hallway.

 TAKE OUT: If you are trapped your only option may be to fight back.
 Two basic strategies are to disrupt the shooter's gun firing behavior and/or to physically overwhelm and disarm the shooter.
 This must be a total commitment, with resolve.

 - Physically overwhelming the shooter is more easily accomplished if you and others coordinate your actions, i.e., to tackle the shooter - come at the shooter from different directions, two grab arms, one grabs gun, etc.

 - For either strategy, you may use many types of items as weapons: books, trash cans, back packs, lap top computers, or other small tiems (pens, keys).

 - Throwing items may increase your chances of survival by distracting the shooter and disrupting their aim.
 The shooter may realize you are too difficult a target and move on.

 - Even if you are initially caught by the shooter, you should always be looking for a chance to escape.

 - Complete an on line Incident Report form and forward it, within 24 hours, as directed.
 The on line Incident Report form may be found at http://www.hrs.wsu.edu/How%20to%20File%20a%20Claim or Facilities Operations at (509) 358-7994.